 The Canadian Charter of Rights and Freedoms, while giving specific protection to freedom of conscience, thought, belief and opinion, also ensures explicit protection of religious freedom under Section 2(a).
 The Criminal Code should not be amended to do otherwise.

 The removal of section 176 would send the wrong message in our current climate.
-According to a Statistics Canada report released in June 2017, 35% of hate-motivated crimes reported in the Muslim population rose 61% in 2015, with hate crimes also on the increase against Catholics.
+According to a Statistics Canada report released in June 2017, hate-motivated crimes reported in the Muslim population rose 61% in 2015, with hate crimes also on the increase against Catholics.
 Crimes against the Jewish population in Canada accounted for 13% of all hate crimes.
 These statistics are very troubling to all faith communities.

 A reading from the Torah in a synagogue, a prayer service in a mosque, a song in a Sikh temple, a worship service in a church, or a religious procession in a public space: each of these is a communal event that involves an encounter with the transcendent.